 - The volunteer board members become representatives of the organization and can broaden your network of support and connection to communities.

-- Individual board members may bring valuable skills to the organization ie. Marketing, accounting, education, legal, etc. for which the organization doesn’t have to pay
+- Individual board members may bring valuable skills to the organization ie. Marketing and Publicity, accounting, education, legal, etc. for which the organization doesn’t have to pay

 - Can provide free hands-on support for events, activities, applications, etc.